SSbit01/secure-otp-server/README.md

 ### 3. Running the Server

-You can run the server in development mode with hot-reloading.
+You can run the server in development mode.

 ```sh
 # Using Bun